christopher-evans/php-event/README.md

 - A class is either abstract or final.
 Only abstract methods are protected.

   _An object is the master of it's internal behavior, and works with other objects only through it's public interface.
 Extending a 'completed' class may break the logic of the parent class.
-Allowing abstract objects at all is a concession with which the author is increasingly unhappy._
+Allowing abstract classes at all is a concession with which the author is increasingly unhappy._

 - Objects interact through interfaces.